Red Rocks Amphitheater: A Colorado Icon

 Red Rocks as a Destination

-While the best way to visit is, hands down, for a concert, it’s also an amazing destination for tourists in general.
-As you climb the amphitheater steps, you’ll notice groups of fitness gurus doing yoga, and running, jumping, and (eeek!) burpee-ing their way up and down the rows.
+While the best way to visit is, hands down, for a concert.
+It’s also a fantastic destination for tourists in general.
+As you climb the amphitheater steps, you’ll notice groups of fitness gurus doing yoga, running, jumping, and (eek!) burpee-ing their way up and down the rows.
 You’ll see groups of friends sitting on the empty stage, strumming guitars or calling out experimentally to hear how their voices carry.
-You’ll stand at the top and look out over the plains of the Front Range, and spot the tall buildings of Denver in the distance.
+You’ll stand at the top, look out over the Front Range plains, and spot Denver’s tall buildings in the distance.

-By going down into the Visitor Center behind the amphitheater, you can enjoy a meal at Ship Rock Grille, or learn more about the venue, its notable performances, and its geological history in the small museum.
+Check out the Visitor Center behind the amphitheater.
+You can enjoy a meal at Ship Rock Grille or learn more about the venue, its notable performances, and its geological history in the small museum.
 Just up the road, you can visit the Trading Post, where you’ll find the Colorado Music Hall of Fame.

-If hiking is your thing, you’ll love the Park, which has beautiful hiking trails that overlook not just the amphitheater, but all the amazing rock formations that are characteristic of the area.
+If hiking is your thing, you’ll love the Park.
+It is full of beautiful hiking trails that overlook not just the amphitheater but also the area’s amazing rock formations.

-Music is what this location is known for, but it’s just the beginning of what it has to offer.
+This location is known for music, but it’s just the beginning of what it has to offer.

 By Emily Krempholtz